 Children begin their day with a wide range of play activities set out around the nursery, from which they freely choose.
-Parents accompany their children into the classroom and are welcome to stay as long as they wish when settling their child in.
+Parents can accompany their children into the classroom and can have a quick chat with the teacher if they wish.
 We aim for a friendly and unhurried start to the day.
-Adults offer continual support and encouragement, facilitating the children’s choices, and there is always a planned creative activity on offer.
+Staff offer continual support and encouragement, facilitating the children’s choices, and there is always a planned creative activity on offer.

 “The intimate and nurturing environment drew us to the Dharma Nursery and our expectations have been totally exceeded.
 Our daughter has been allowed to develop her independence by being given the space to choose how she wishes to spend her day.
 She has developed a great love of singing and also really enjoys being able to help look after the younger members of the Nursery.”